WordPress/openverse/documentation/api/reference/search_algorithm.md

 > to potentially change this fact.

 Of these, title is weighted 10000 times more heavily than the description and tags.
-This makes searches that match a title very closely rise to the "top" of the results, even if the same text is present word-for-word in a description.
+This makes works whose titles closely match the query rise to the "top" of the results, even if the same text is present word-for-word in a description.
 It also breaks ties between documents, if, for example, two documents are returned, one because the title matches and one because a tag matches, the title-matched